FAQ: Pesticides Used in Christmas Trees

 Why do they have to use herbicides?
 Why can’t they just mow?

 Growers prefer using herbicides to mowing or using a weedeater for several reasons.
 From the grower’s point of view, it’s quicker and cheaper to apply a herbicide than to mow.
-However, it’s also better – both for the tree and for the environment.
 Mowing and weed eating can damage the bottom limbs on trees and even kill trees if the trunk is girdled.
 Mowing also encourages grasses to grow, which can choke out trees or grow up into the tree making weak bottoms.
-And mowing is also less environmentally friendly because of the gasoline and oil required to run them.
-Most herbicides are applied with backpack sprayers which are pumped manually.
+And mowing is also less environmentally friendly because of the gasoline and oil required to run them and the number of times a year a farmer is required to mow.

 Many growers use a technique called “weed suppression.”
 Originally developed at North Carolina State University by Dr. Walt Skroch and others, weed suppression uses lower than labeled rates of herbicides to stunt rather than kill weeds.